At the beginning of the Tet Offensive, American media outlets focused on the spectacular Vietcong attacks in Saigon.

 The second supply route linked the Hue citadel to the A Shau Valley.
 Five enemy battalions, or 2,500 men, entered Hue after the start of the battle along this route before U.S. units uncovered it and deployed a blocking force across its path.
-The Hue-A Shau route, like the one through the Street Without Joy, pointed to widespread popular support for the Communists amongst the rural population living in the lowlands between Hue and the foothills of the Central Highlands.
+The Hue-A Shau route, like the one through the Street Without Joy, pointed to widespread popular support for the Communists among the rural population living in the lowlands between Hue and the foothills of the Central Highlands.

 The successful Communist seizure of Hue depended on the people of Hue and its environs.
 Local peasants and the radicalized student youth of Hue made Communist occupation of the city possible.
-Ms. Hoang Lanh, who served with the Vietcong at Hue during the Tet Offensive, believed that a popular uprising occurred in the city and in the area around it.
+Hoang Lanh, who served with the Vietcong at Hue during the Tet Offensive, believed that a popular uprising occurred in the city and in the area around it.
 She recalled, “…in Hue we conducted a mass mobilization.
 The people brought us food, they hid us, and took us to the road and showed us the way.
 Hospitals were set up to treat the wounded.
 Thousands and thousands of soldiers and officers were taken in by the people of Hue.”

-General William C. Westmoreland, who was always loath to acknowledge the popularity of the Vietcong and North Vietnamese amongst the South Vietnamese peasantry, later confessed that a fifth column helped the Communists at Hue.
+General William C. Westmoreland, who was always loath to acknowledge the popularity of the Vietcong and North Vietnamese among the South Vietnamese peasantry, later confessed that a fifth column helped the Communists at Hue.
 The American general neither specified the size nor composition of that fifth column.
 He also refused to clarify whether it consisted of tens of thousands of rural residents, thousands of city dwellers, or a combination of both.
 He merely stated, “…enemy regular units…were able to infiltrate Hue with the help of accomplices inside the city.”

 As it turned out, thousands of South Vietnamese peasants and South Vietnamese urbanites aided the Communists at Hue.
 And it was that popular support, which the Communists correctly labeled a popular uprising, that enabled the North Vietnamese and Vietcong to seize the city and then hold it for so long.

 New York Times, “U.S. Forces Begin Massive Assault on Ashau Valley,” April 29, 1968.